ejohnfel/rds/README.md

 Each initial connection to a remote host, will incur at least one request to add that host to the known_hosts file.

 Inside "cmds.txt" it is best to use absolute pathes, any SUDO commands should be listed in this file.

+When using the targets list command line arg, the list can be any text file that lists a host on each line, at the beginning of the line, followed by zero or more fields.
+The fields must be seperated by spaces.
+The fields following the host specification are all ignored.